Skip to main content

 • Have not registered to vote in another state

-• While Michigan voters serving overseas or living abroad can elect to receive their absentee ballot electronically by email, online, or by fax, all completed absentee ballots must be returned by mail under current Michigan law.
+• While Michigan voters serving overseas or living abroad can elect to receive their absentee ballot electronically by email, online, or by fax, only eligible military members—defined as members of a uniformed service on active duty or members of the merchant marine—can return their ballots electronically.
+For other voters, all completed absentee ballots must be returned by mail under current Michigan law.
 Guidance on mailing a completed absentee ballot from an overseas address is available at fvap.gov.

 • Michiganders who are overseas can register to vote by downloading and completing a Federal Post Card Application (FPCA) or by registering online at Michigan.gov/Vote.
 After returning this postcard to their local clerk by email, fax, or mail, they will be registered to vote and will receive an absentee ballot by email, fax, or mail.